 FOURTH YEAR & Masters of Research (MRes)

 PSY464/PSYC764 History & Theory in Psychology

 The first half of this course examines the history of psychology, including examining the major influences on the modern discipline and directions and trends that emerged in the 20th Century.
-The history of psychology within Australia is also examined.
-The second half of this course builds upon the first and aims to foster critical thinking skills by examining common reasoning errors within psychology (circular explanation, reification) and conceptually analysing commonly used terms within psychology such as ‘behaviour’, ‘cognition’, ‘motivation’, ’emotion’, and ‘measurement’.
+The history of psychology within Australia is also examined, along with the current state of Psychology.
+Issues such as the replication crisis and unification in Psychology are addressed.
+The second half of this course builds upon the first and aims to foster critical thinking skills by examining common reasoning errors within psychology (circular explanation, reification) and further analysing commonly used terms within psychology such as ‘behaviour’, ‘cognition’, ‘motivation’, ’emotion’, and ‘measurement’.

 PhD & Masters supervision

 Prospective Masters or PhD students interested in any of the following areas of research should contact me to discuss possibilities.
 Potential areas of supervision include:

 - Cross-cultural research examining personality and the self

 - Psychoanalytic & psychodynamic research